wearetriple/dotnet-defaults/Patterns/LayeredProject.md

 - The name of the solution is `{Customer}.{Project}.sln`.
 - Put simple, solution-wide used objects like enums, exceptions and simple classes in Common: `{Customer}.{Project}.Common.csproj`.
   - The common project does not depend on any other project.
-- Put everything that has to do with an external API of which the project is client of in a Gateway project: `{Customer}.{Project}.Gateway.{External API}.csproj`.
+- Put everything that has to do with an external API of which the project is client of in a Gateway project: `{Customer}.{Project}.Gateways.{External Api}.csproj`.
 - If the project exposes an API using ASP.NET Core Web Api, create a project for it called `{Customer}.{Project}.Api.csproj`.
 - If the project uses Azure Functions, create a project for those functions called `{Customer}.{Project}.Functions.csproj`.
-- Put all general business logic in `{Customer}.{Project}.Business.csproj`.
+- Put all general business logic in `{Customer}.{Project}.Business.csproj` or `{Customer}.{Project}.Services.csproj`.
-  - If the project is probably going to contain a lot of business logic, split the business logic up into parts and give each part a separate project: `{Customer}.{Project}.Business.Users.csproj`, `{Customer}.{Project}.Business.Payment.csproj`.
-Common business stuff can still be put in `{Customer}.{Project}.Business.csproj`.
+  - If the project is probably going to contain a lot of business logic, split the business logic up into parts and give each part a separate project: `{Customer}.{Project}.Users.csproj` or `{Customer}.{Project}.Services.Payment.csproj`.
+Common business stuff can still be put in the general business logic project.
 - If the project uses other (web) applications that do more than just an API, put them in a project that bests describes their functionality, like `{Customer}.{Project}.Cms.csproj`.
-- Put everything that has to do with the persistence layer in a separate project and use name that describes what it persists `{Customer}.{Project}.Data.csproj`.
+- Put everything that has to do with the persistence layer in a separate project and use a name that describes what it persists `{Customer}.{Project}.Data.csproj`.
   - If the persistence layer is not big it can all be put in the same project.
   - If parts of the persistence layer become big, they can be split of in to separate projects like `{Customer}.{Project}.Data.User.csproj`.
 - Unit tests only test a specific project, and should always be called `{ProjectToTest}.Tests.csproj`.